-Complex decisions, like choosing a new job or career direction, often have several shared traits: There may be many evaluation criteria (with some of them conflicting), the risks and outcomes are hard to predict, and data is unavailable or incomplete.
+Complex decisions, like choosing a new job or career direction, often have several shared traits: You may have many desires (with some of them conflicting), the risks and outcomes are hard to predict, and the information you need to make the decision is unavailable or incomplete.

 While there is no one “right” way to make a big decision, thankfully there are proven decision-making strategies and frameworks you can use, either individually or, more likely, in conjunction with each other.

-Here are 10 strategies you can use to help you choose the best new job / career path for you:
+Check out the strategies in this training module – each with a unique point of view – to find the ones you can use to help you choose the best new job / career path for you.